Archive for the ‘Botox, Dysport, Botulinum’ Category

 Friday, July 17th, 2009

-Dysport is the new Botulinum Toxin out there.
+Botox is the new Botulinum Toxin out there.
 This product has recently recieved FDA approval and is being used in the United States.
 It has a long safe track record in Europe and many people are excited about its use here in the states.
 Dysport has been touted as being longer lasting.
 From what I have heard from representatives is that the FDA allowed it to be marketed as lasting about a month longer than Botox that we are currently using now.
 The onset of Dysport is also quicker according to some.

 Dr Young is located in Bellevue near Seattle, Washington